 Drafting of Operating Agreement:

 LLCs must have an operating agreement which creates the governing rules for the entity.
 This operating agreement will look different if the LLC has more than one member or is managed by members as opposed to managers.
+An experienced LLC attorney can help you put together the right kind of operating agreement for your new company.

 How is an LLC Taxed?